daavid00/py-micp/README.md

 precipitation. https://arxiv.org/abs/2201.00669

 Refer to the [_v2024.10 release_](https://github.com/daavid00/py-micp/releases/tag/v2024.10) for the code that was used in that paper.
-This is relevant since in the OPM Flow version 2025.04, the MICP implementation was refactored, resulting in changes in the deck keywords (e.g., now we use BIOFPARA instead of MICPPARA): see the corresponding OPM Flow version of the [_OPM Flow manual_](https://opm-project.org/?page_id=955) for details.
+This is relevant since in the OPM Flow version 2025.04, the MICP implementation was refactored, resulting in changes in the deck keywords (e.g., now we use `BIOFPARA` instead of `MICPPARA`); see the corresponding OPM Flow version of the [_OPM Flow manual_](https://opm-project.org/?page_id=955) for details.

 ## About py-micp
 The _py-micp_ package was funded by the [_Eﬃcient models for microbially induced calcite precipitation as a seal for CO2 storage (MICAP) project_](https://gassnova.no/app/uploads/sites/4/2022/02/Sluttrapport-MICAP.pdf) [project number 268390].